 So now I hope I clear all your doubts regarding Forging.

 Now I want to hear from you.
 If you like my article do share with your friends and also on your social handles.
-And if you have any doubt you can use our Question Answer platform, where you can ask your question, also you can comment down below your doubts, or whatever you wanna tell me.
+And also you can comment down below your doubts, or whatever you wanna tell me.
 I love to hear your opinion and suggestions.

 We also have dedicated Facebook community for you guys, if you wish you can join our community, here is the link of our Facebook group.
 So, Cheers, and enjoy the rest of your day.